 Intimacy, particularly physical intimacy, may be lost because of the following:

 Loss of a partner: Loss or absence of a partner is probably the most common age-related barrier to intimacy.

-Use of drugs: Older people are more likely to take drugs (such as drugs to treat high blood pressure or drugs that affect brain function) that can cause problems affecting intimacy (for example, erectile dysfunction or reduced sex drive).
+Use of medications: Older people are more likely to take medications (such as medications to treat high blood pressure or that affect brain function).
+Some of them can cause problems affecting intimacy (for example, erectile dysfunction or a reduced sex drive).

 Age-related changes: Levels of sex hormones decrease, causing changes that make sexual intercourse uncomfortable or difficult.
 For example, the lining of the vagina may thin (atrophy), and vaginal lubrication may be reduced.
 Sex drive may decrease.

 Reluctance to discuss effects of aging: Older people who develop problems that interfere with physical intimacy or who feel embarrassed about changes in their body (for example, wrinkles or sagging flesh) may be reluctant to discuss these changes with their partner or with their doctor.

 Discrepancy in expectations of partners: One partner may want certain physical expressions of intimacy, but the other does not.